-Experts warn of misbehaving tooth fairyDecember 13th, 2012 in Health /
+Experts warn of misbehaving tooth fairyDecember 13, 2012 in Medicine & Health / Health

 Opinions of the tooth fairy as kind and giving may need to be revised following "mounting reports of less child-friendly activity", says a paper published in the BMJ Christmas edition and appearing online today.